merlinmarek/math_eval/Readme.md

-Simple evaluation of mathematical expressions using the shunting-yard algorithm.
+Simple evaluation of mathematical expressions in infix notation using the shunting-yard algorithm.

 build with:
 ```